eleev/swift-design-patterns/Common Design Patterns/Behavioral/NullObject/NullObject.md

     init() { }
 }
 ```
-We will use this *struct* instead of optional product.
+We will use this *struct* instead of optional product in *subscript* implementation.
 Note that `Basket` class is not touched, it remained the same.
-All we need to do is to change the data source setup code, in our view controller:
+All we need to do is to change the data source setup code, in our view controller and get rid of *nil* handling code:

 ```swift
 class MarketViewController: UIViewController {